vboyev-MSFT/defender-docs/defender-endpoint/ios-whatsnew.md

 ## Integration with Tunnel

 Microsoft Defender for Endpoint on iOS can now integrate with Microsoft Tunnel, a VPN gateway solution to enable security and connectivity in a single app.
 Integration with Tunnel provides a simpler, secure VPN experience on iOS with just one app.
 This feature was earlier available only on Android.
-For more information, [see the techcommunity post here](https://techcommunity.microsoft.com/t5/microsoft-endpoint-manager-blog/what-s-new-in-microsoft-endpoint-manager-2204-april-edition/ba-p/3297995)
+For more information, [see the techcommunity post here](https://techcommunity.microsoft.com/t5/microsoft-endpoint-manager-blog/what-s-new-in-microsoft-endpoint-manager-2204-april-edition/ba-p/3297995).

 ## Improved experience on supervised iOS devices

 Microsoft Defender for Endpoint on iOS now has specialized ability on supervised iOS/iPadOS devices, given the increased management capabilities provided by the platform on these types of devices.
 It can also provide Web Protection **without setting up a local VPN on the device**.
 This gives end-users a seamless experience while still being protected from phishing and other web-based attacks.
-For details, visit [this documentation](ios-install.md#complete-deployment-for-supervised-devices)
+For more information, see [this documentation](ios-install.md#complete-deployment-for-supervised-devices).

 ## Microsoft Defender for Endpoint is now Microsoft Defender in the App store